ewaldmire/ascender/docs/docsite/rst/userguide/insights.rst

 .. index::
    pair: inventory; Insights

-Remediation of an Insights inventory allows climber to run Insights playbooks with a single click.
+Remediation of an Insights inventory allows ascender to run Insights playbooks with a single click.
 This is done by creating a Job Template to run the Insights remediation.

 1. Click **Job Templates** from the left navigation bar to access the Job Templates page.